Governor John Bel Edwards forced into a runoff with Eddie Rispone

 Trump made a last-minute appeal to Louisiana’s voters to reject Edwards.

 Edwards will compete in the Nov.
-16 runoff against one of two Republican contenders: U.S. Rep. Ralph Abraham or businessman Eddie Rispone, who were vying for second place.
+16 runoff against businessman Eddie Rispone.

-Three Republican statewide elected officials on the ballot won reelection to new four-year terms: Lt.
-Gov. Billy Nungesser, Attorney General Jeff Landry and Treasurer John Schroder.

-Three other GOP incumbents also were seeking to hold on to their jobs, and voters were deciding four proposed constitutional changes.

 Republicans sought to prove that Edwards’ longshot victory in 2015 was a fluke, aided by a flawed GOP opponent, David Vitter, who was hobbled by a prostitution scandal and attacks on his moral character from fellow Republicans in the primary.